Maryland Solar – Everything You Need to Know

 The federal tax credit, known as the ITC (Investment Tax Credit) is calculated on a basis of the net price – in other words, you will receive 30% of the final purchase price after sales promotions offered by the installer and any other rebates.
 Should your tax liability be lower than the amount of your credit, you may carry over the remaining amount to the following tax year.

+The credit in non-refundable, but you can break the total out over several years to be able to claim the entire amount.
 Consult your tax preparer in order to be sure you meet all necessary guidelines and file all of the required documents to ensure you get the maximum possible credit.

 More: Solar Federal Tax Credit